 Judicial review of the administrative decision imposing detention on a foreigner is conducted by first instance courts in case of a decision for the purpose of extending the duration of detention.
 Detention may initially be ordered by the NDGAP for a maximum duration of 72 hours, and it may be extended by the court of jurisdiction upon the request of the NDGAP, which should be filed within 24 hours from the time it has been ordered.
 The court may grant an extension of asylum detention for a maximum duration of 60 days.
 Every 60 days, the NDGAP needs to request the court for another prolongation, 8 working days prior to the due date for extension.
 The court can prolong detention for 60 days repeatedly up to 6 months.
 The court has to decide on prolongation before the date of expiry of the detention order.

-The hearing in the judicial review procedure is mandatory in the first prolongation procedure (after 72 hours of detention) or if the detained person asks for it when he or she files an objection against the detention order.
-The court shall appoint a lawyer for the asylum seeker if he or she does not speak Hungarian and is unable to arrange his or her representation by an authorised representative.
+A hearing in the judicial review procedure is mandatory in the first prolongation procedure (after 72 hours of detention) or if the detained person asks for it when they file an objection against the detention order.
+The court shall appoint a lawyer for the asylum seeker if they do not speak Hungarian and are unable to arrange their representation by an authorised representative.
 Asylum seekers are often not informed that they can request a hearing.
-The HHC’s lawyers reported that it often happened that, where an asylum seeker requested a hearing, the court reacted in a discouraging way, asking why he or she has requested a hearing if no change has occurred since the detention was ordered.
+The HHC’s lawyers reported that it often happened that, where an asylum seeker requested a hearing, the court reacted in a discouraging way, asking why they had requested a hearing if no change had occurred since the detention was ordered.

 Judicial reviews of immigration and asylum detention are conducted mostly by criminal law judges.
 Judicial review of immigration detention has been found to be ineffective, as Hungarian courts fail to address the lawfulness of detention in individual cases or to provide individualised reasoning based upon the applicant’s specific facts and circumstances.
-HHC’s analysis of 64 court decisions from February 2014 (as does the experience of HHC lawyers in 2015) confirmed that the judicial review of asylum detention is ineffective because of several reasons:
+The HHC’s analysis of 64 court decisions from February 2014 (and the experience of HHC lawyers in 2015) confirmed that the judicial review of asylum detention is ineffective because of several reasons.
+According to the HHC the below shortcomings were still observed in 2020, 2021 and 2022.

 Moreover, 4 court decisions contained a date of birth which indicates an age lower than 18 years.
 Nevertheless, none of the decisions questioned the lawfulness of detention of the persons concerned, nor did they refer to any age assessment process or evidence proving the adult age of the asylum seeker concerned.

-According to a survey conducted by the Hungarian Supreme Court, out of some 5,000 decisions made in 2011 and 2012, only 3 discontinued immigration detention, while the rest simply prolonged detention without any specific justification.
 The HHC’s attorneys report that if the asylum seeker is not represented by an attorney who is not an ex officio attorney, the chances of success at the court are equal to zero.
-If the asylum seeker is represented, then there is a very slim chance that he or she would be released.
-The same findings apply for 2018.
+If the asylum seeker is represented, then there is a very slim chance that they will be released.
+The same findings apply today.

-The 60-day interval for automatic judicial review per se excludes the use of detention only for as short a period as possible and only until the grounds for detention are applicable, as it would be required by EU law.
-If for any reason, the relevant grounds for detention cease to be applicable, for example, one week after the last judicial review, this fact is extremely unlikely to be perceived by the detaining authority and the detainee will only have the first chance to bring this change to the attention of the district court and request to be released only 53 days later.
-Therefore, the 60-day intervals cannot be considered as “reasonable intervals” in the sense of Article 9(5) of the Recast Reception Conditions Directive.
+The 60-day interval for automatic judicial review per se excludes the use of detention only for as short a period as possible and only until the grounds for detention are applicable, as required by EU law.
+If for any reason, the relevant grounds for detention cease to be applicable, for example, one week after the last judicial review, this fact is extremely unlikely to be perceived by the detaining authority and the detainee’s first chance to bring this change to the attention of the district court and request their released will be only 53 days later.
+Therefore, the 60-day intervals cannot be considered as ‘reasonable intervals’ in the sense of Article 9(5) of the Recast Reception Conditions Directive.

 Despite the Supreme Court’s very positive analysis and guidance, nothing has changed since then in the practice.
 The same is true for the similar summary conclusions on immigration detention published in September 2013, which put forward very positive standards, with yet no visible impact on anything.

-The Committee of Ministers of the Council of Europe did not close any of the Hungarian cases, where the judgment was delivered on the arbitrariness of detention of asylum seekers, as they are aware that Hungary did not implement any systemic changes.
-In 2019, 7 cases concerning arbitrary detention of asylum seekers were communicated by the ECtHR.
+The Committee of Ministers of the Council of Europe, who monitors the execution of ECtHR judgments, has not closed any of the Hungarian cases where the judgment was delivered on the arbitrariness of detention of asylum seekers, as they are aware that Hungary has not implemented any systemic changes.
+In 2019, 7 cases concerning arbitrary detention of asylum seekers were communicated by the ECtHR and one in 2021.

 Thirdly, there are also serious general concerns about the effectiveness of information provision upon issuing the detention order.
 The law provides for an interpreter that the asylum seeker can reasonably be expected to understand.
 However, asylum seekers in asylum detention unanimously stated to HHC during its monitoring visits in the past that the information provision was more or less limited to the fact that a person is detained and the explanation about the specific grounds or other details, or appeal possibilities were not understood or not even provided.